juanV-prof/fabflix-database-SQL/README.md

-Start of Project 1

-Juan Varela
+Partner 1: Juan Varela

-Alfredo Leon
+Partner 2: Alfredo Leon

-Both partners met up and contributed to the project.
+Both partners met up in person and worked on one computer.
+Hence, push to Github repo was done mostly by one partner's account.